citusdata/pg_shard-old/README.md

 );
 ```

-This table will not be used to store any data on the master but rather serves as a _prototype_ of what a `customer_reviews` table should look like on worker nodes.
+This table will not be used to store any data on the master but serves as a _prototype_ of what a `customer_reviews` table should look like on worker nodes.
 After you're happy with your schema, tell `pg_shard` to distribute your table:

 ```sql
 -- Specify the table to distribute and the column to distribute it on